190 Squadron (Israel)

+History

-The squadron was formed in 1980 in Palmachim Airbase, firstly flying the McDonnell Douglas MD 500 Defender.
-Only in the year 1995, the squadron got the newly bought AH-64A and moved to Ramon Airbase.
+The squadron was formed in 1980 in Palmachim Airbase, flying the McDonnell Douglas MD 500 Defender.
+In 1995, the squadron received AH-64As at Ramat David Airbase.
+It later moved to Ramon Airbase.

 The squadron took part in the 1982 Lebanon-Israel war and the 2006 Lebanon-Israel war, mostly making precise strikes and supporting ground forces.
+It also took part in all the Israel-Gaza wars and the second intifada where it mostly supported ground troops and made airstrikes.